Halkreen/poe-secondscreen/README.md

 How does it work :

+- Click the "New leveling" button
+- Enter your character name.
+It **MUST MATCH** your PoE character name.
+- Click "Next"
-- Import a leveling file with the "New leveling" button
+- Import your file with "Import leveling file" button
 - Put the application window on your second screen
 - Play _PoE_
-- When you level up, hit `Ctrl+Alt+L`
-- When you reached the displayed notable passive, hit `Ctrl+Alt+P` to display the next one
 - When you reach the next level threshold, the gems and link will change, **highlighting the new additions**.
 Use it to make the appropriate changes in your character !
 - Enjoy your leveling !
 - (Optional) Use the _"Socket to look for"_ section if you want to have some notes about which item you should pick